We were at ICPEAC, Deauville, France / July 24 - 26, 2019

 A new standard in ultrafast laser measurements

 Femto Easy is a company specialized in ultrafast metrology.
-Our company is a spin-off from the CELIA laboratory in Bordeaux, France, which has a strong expertise in the production and characterization of high energy ultrashort pulses.
-We provide robust and reliable measurement devices for ultrafast lasers, already used in some state of the art laboratories.
+We have a strong expertise in the production and characterization of high energy ultrashort pulses and we provide robust and reliable measurement devices for ultrafast lasers, already in use in some state of the art laboratories.

 Beside their intrinsic technical performances, our products are very easy to use, compact, portable and versatile, which make them the ideal tools for customer services.
 The products are associated with a high quality user-friendly software which contributes to make them easy and pleasant to use.
-We also make vacuum compatible measurement devices and custom products upon request and we provide our expertise on ultrafast metrology.
+We also make custom products upon request and provide our expertise on ultrafast metrology.

 Reasons to use Femto Easy products